-We provide payments and services that can help when you, or someone you care for, use health care services or buy medicines.
+Our payments and services can help you, or someone you care for, use health care services or buy prescription medicines.

-- free treatment and accommodation for public Medicare patients in a public hospital
+- free care as a public patient in a public hospital

-- 75% of the Medicare Schedule fee for services and procedures if you are a private patient in a public or private hospital - this does not include hospital accommodation and items such as theatre fees and medicines
+You can also get a 75% rebate of the Medicare Schedule fee for services and procedures you have as a private patient.
+This can be in a public or private hospital.
+This doesn’t include hospital accommodation and items such as theatre fees and medicines.

-The Medicare Benefits Schedule (MBS) lists services that are subsidised by the Australian Government under Medicare.
-Check if a service is listed under Medicare on the Department of Health MBS Online website.
+The Medicare Benefits Schedule (MBS) lists the services you may get at a lower cost.
+See if your service is on the MBS list on the Department of Health MBS Online website.

 Medicare Safety Net